 And while you might get along well, like the same things or share the same sense of humour, your people are employed to play their specific part in keeping your well-oiled machine of an office running.

-In this Management Series article, we look at the challenges you may face as a manager when you cross that personal and professional line.
+In this Management Series article, we look at the challenges you may face as a manager when you cross the line between colleague and friend.

 Real estate is an interesting industry, in that, while there are large offices in urban locations that have hundreds of employees, most offices are actually small or medium businesses.